Mountain Hare Square Surveys

 You may need to use an Ordnance Survey map, GPS or navigation app to reach your chosen 1 km square.
-Users of the Mammal Mapper app about to start the first transect of their survey should ensure that 'loaction (GPS) is enabled on the device Mammal Mapper is running on (see the FAQs if you have problems with your GPS turning off).
+Users of the Mammal Mapper app about to start the first transect of their survey should ensure that 'loaction (GPS) is enabled on the device running Mammal Mapper (see the FAQs if you have problems with your GPS turning off).
 Then click ‘Start Survey’ in the app.
 Be sure to set the Survey ID to HARE_SQUARE and then you’re ready.
 If you don’t see these options, make sure that you have enabled the Volunteer Mountain Hare Survey in ‘Settings’.
 If you are using the paper recording sheets, ensure that you fill in the top level information (your name, email address, date, 6-figure grid reference for the square and weather details), then enter the start time and 12-figure grid reference (or what3words locations) at the top of the first transect column.

-Please walk at a steady pace along your survey transect line, using the app to record all of the target species that you encounter.
+Please walk at a steady pace along your survey transect line, recording all of the target species that you encounter.
 You can record all mammals and up to 23 upland bird species (please record all birds of the species that you selected when you signed up for the square).
 The ‘ID Guide’ section of the app may be helpful if you’re uncertain about any of these.
-For each observation, you’re asked to estimate how far away the animals were, and for an approximate direction relative to the transect line that you are walking along.
+For each observation recorded in the app, you’re asked to estimate how far away the animals were, and for their approximate direction relative to the transect line that you are walking along.
 View more detailed instructions on using the Mammal Mapper app. .
 For the paper survey recording sheets, just record the distance of the bird or mammal at 90 degrees from the survey route.
 Feel free to have a practice before you head into the hills – remember that you can use it to do a Rambling Survey (Survey ID “HARE_RAMBLE”) whenever and wherever you like.

-When you get to the end of your first transect, users of the Mammal Mapper app should press the ‘FINISH’ button in the bottom-right corner of the screen to stop recording.
+At the end of your first transect, users of the Mammal Mapper app should press the ‘FINISH’ button in the bottom-right corner of the screen to stop recording.
 On the paper recording forms please fill in the end of transect 12-figure grid reference (or what3words location) and the end time.
 You can then take your time to walk to the start of the second transect.
 Remember to start a new survey in the Mammal Mapper app, or to fill in the details for the transect start location and time in the second transect column on the paper recording sheets, before you set off on the second transect.
 Ensure you have filled in the details at the top of any overflow paper recording sheets you use.

 At the end of your second transect, remember to press ‘Finish’ in the Mammal Mapper app, or to fill in the end location and time details in the paper recording sheets.
 If you have good internet reception, you can submit your survey on the Mammal Mapper app straight away.
 If not, or you would rather submit at home in order to avoid incurring mobile data charges, you can just save and exit, and submit the survey results when you are back at home.
 You can either photograph or scan your paper recording forms and email them to vmhs [at] bto.org, or post them to VMHS, BTO Scotland, Beta Centre, Stirling University Innovation Park, FK9 4NF.

 You may choose to use the app in ‘Rambling Survey’ mode to record wildlife sightings on your walk to or from your Square Survey, or use the separate rambling survey recording sheets.
-We’d be delighted if you choose to do this (select survey code “HARE_RAMBLE”).
+We’d be delighted if you choose to do this (select survey code “HARE_RAMBLE” in the app).
 Be sure to start a ‘new survey’ for these periods.
 It’s important that “HARE_SQUARE” is only running while you are carrying out your Square Survey.

 Tell us the date of your visit

 When you get home, please use the link that you’ll receive in your confirmation email to tell us what date you carried out your survey.
 This lets us know that your survey visit has been completed, and will help us to match the data collected in Mammal Mapper or in the paper recording sheets with your square selection and bird identification preferences.

 There is generally no legal requirement to ask for permission before accessing Scotland’s wild places, but surveyors should be considerate of the people who live and work on the land.
 Read guidance for volunteers about how to approach access in Scotland responsibly.
 You may also find it helpful to take a letter with you that has been written to introduce the survey, and the part that you are playing in it.
 A link to access this letter will be sent to you on booking a 1 km square to carry out a Square Survey.
 We encourage you to print out a copy of the letter to take with you, so you can show it to anyone you meet who is curious to know what you are doing.